Eggbertx/ThyDungeonman-Demake/README.md

 To build it for Apple IIe (default), run `make disk`.
 This will use `cl65` to compile, assemble, and link it, and [AppleCommander](https://applecommander.github.io/) to generate an Apple IIe ProDOS disk image.
 To build it for Apple II, run `make disk TARGET=apple2`.

 Then open the created `ThyDungeonman-apple2enh.po` or `ThyDungeonman-apple2.po` in your Apple II emulator.

-You can technically also build it for Commodore 64 by running `make TARGET=c64`, but this may lead to things printing weird, or undefined behavior.